Azure/azure-rest-api-specs/specification/containerregistry/resource-manager/readme.md

 ### Tag: package-2018-02-preview and java

 These settings apply only when `--tag=package-2018-02-preview --java` is specified on the command line.
-Please also specify `--azure-libraries-for-java=<path to the root directory of your azure-sdk-for-java clone>`.
+Please also specify `--azure-libraries-for-java-folder=<path to the root directory of your azure-sdk-for-java clone>`.

 ``` yaml $(tag) == 'package-2018-02-preview' && $(java) && $(multiapi)
 java: